vercel/next.js/docs/basic-features/image-optimization.md

 ### Domains

 To enable Image Optimization for images hosted on an external website, use an absolute url for the Image `src` and specify which
 `domains` are allowed to be optimized.
+This is needed to ensure that external urls can't be abused.

 ```js
 module.exports = {